Welcome to MCExtensions!

 Sending Messages

-You can pass multiple arguments to sendMessage(), and each one will be sent as a separate message line in the chat.
+You can pass multiple values to sendMessage() — each one shows up as a separate message in the player's chat.

 const pos = player.getPosition();